+Cappi Ireland is one of Australia’s leading and most sought after Costume Designers.
 Cappi has worked for some of the best directors in Australia, on some of the most awarded projects.
 Her film and television credits are impressive and varied.

-Other film credits include Cut Snake, The Mule and The Rover, which reunited her with award winning directors David Michod and Tony Ayres.
-Cappi has also designed costumes for acclaimed films such as, Animal Kingdom, Oranges and Sunshine.
+Additional films include, I Frankenstein, Cut Snake, The Mule, The Rover, which reunited her with award winning directors David Michod and Tony Ayres, Animal Kingdom, and Oranges and Sunshine.

 Cappi has received in total seven AFI/AACTA nominations, and three AFI/AACTA wins, those not included above are Cappi’s first AFI Award for best Costume Design in 2007 for The Home Song Stories directed by Tony Ayres and an AFI in 2008 for Best Costume Design, for Jonathan Ogilvie’s The Tender Hook.